 The Law Times recently published an article by Andrew Ottaway on the United Nations Convention on Contracts for the International Sale of Goods (the “CISG”).
 The article includes: a discussion of the recent case of Solea International BVBA v.
 Bassett & Walker International Inc., 2018 ONSC 4261 (CanLII), in which the Ontario Court applied the CISG; a discussion of the near total obscurity of the CISG in Ontario; examples of the notable differences between the CISG and the Ontario common law / Sale of Goods Act.
 The article can be read in its entirety here.
 The lawyers at Gilbertson Davis LLP have experience in commercial litigation, including cross-border litigation involving the CISG.
 Contact us for an initial consultation.

 Toronto Commercial Arbitrator – David Alderson, LL.B, LL.M, Q.Arb ~ from $350 per hour* Background David has been accredited by the ADR Institute as Canada as a Qualified Arbitrator (Q.Arb).
 He accepts appointments as a commercial arbitrator, international commercial arbitrator and as a business dispute arbitrator, at reasonable hourly rates and with good availability.
 The Ontario Superior Court of Justice has appointed David in arbitration matters.
 David is a member of the Toronto Commercial Arbitration Society, and has successfully completed their Gold Standard Course in Commercial Arbitration.
 He is also a Full Member of the ADR Institute of Ontario and appears in its Member Directory.
 David has lived and practiced commercial litigation and arbitration in Ontario, England, Bermuda and Dubai, in a wide variety of disputes in a diverse range of businesses and industries.
 He is also admitted in New York State.
 His LL.B (Osgoode) and LL.M (Lond.) – Commercial and Corporate, were granted in 1980 and 1988, respectively.
-David has acted as counsel in both domestic and international arbitration, including institutional and ad hoc arbitration.
-David has appeared as a barrister in the Ontario Superior Court of Justice (including the Commercial List), the Divisional Court, the Ontario Court … Read More
+David has acted as counsel in both domestic and international … Read More